-The Windows kernel detected an illegal or unknown processor instruction is usually the result of invalid memory and access violations caused by faulty drivers or hardware devices.
+The Windows kernel detected an illegal or unknown processor instruction is usually the result of invalid memory and access violations caused by Hardware incompatibility, Faulty device driver or Faulty system services.
 The error message often identifies the offending driver or device.
 If the error occurred immediately after installing a driver or service, try disabling or removing the new addition.

 In the above image, it says that the file CLASSPNP.SYS failed.
 This is an SCSI Class System DLL driver file and the location of this file is C:\Windows\System32\drivers\classpnp.sys.